Journal

 Executive answer

-WINDOW model
+How does the WINDOW model work?

 • Write non-negotiable readiness criteria.